franciscop/use-tensorflow/readme.md

 # use-tensorflow

-A beginner-oriented React hook for tensorflow.js.
-Now you can detect objects and poses easily:
+A React hook for tensorflow.js to detect objects and poses easily:

 ![Recognized output](./assets/output.png)